Probing QCD Phase Structure by Baryon Multiplicity Distribution: Lee--Yang zero structure

-We next consider the LYZ diagrams on the basis of RHIC Star data.
-We construct the grand partition function Eq.(\ref{Eq:GrandCanonical}) for RHIC energies, $\sqrt{s}=$ 19.6, 27, 39, 62.4 and 200 GeV, from the data of $P_n \ge 2$, and use the cBK method to calculate the LYZ diagrams.
-The result for $\sqrt{s}=$200 GeV is shown in Fig.\ref{Fig:LYZ-Star200}.
-To make the finite $N_{\rm max}$ effect apparent, we also calculate the LYZs by neglecting $Z_n$ for $n=\pm N_{\rm max}$ (``-1'') and by neglecting $Z_n$ for $n=\pm N_{\rm max}$ and $\pm (N_{\rm max}-1)$ (``-2'').
+We next consider the LYZ diagrams obtained from RHIC data.
+We construct the grand partition function Eq.(\ref{Eq:GrandCanonical}) for $\srnn=$ 19.6, 27, 39, 62.4 and 200 GeV from the data for which $P_n \ge 2$, and use the cBK method to calculate the LYZ diagrams.
+The results for $\srnn=$200 and 19.6 GeV are shown in Fig.\ref{Fig:LYZ-Star200} and \ref{Fig:LYZ-Star19.6}.
+To clarify the effect of a finite $N_{\rm max}$, we also calculate the LYZs while neglecting $Z_n$ for $n=\pm N_{\rm max}$ (``-1'') and while neglecting $Z_n$ for $n=\pm N_{\rm max}$ and $\pm (N_{\rm max}-1)$ (``-2'').

-Although some zeros exist on the negative real axis, these do not form a line that clearly characterizes the RW transition, which suggests that the data correspond to temperatures below $T_{RW}$.
-Remember that the net-proton number is not an exactly conserved quantity, but it nevertheless may carry information at the time when it was born at higher temperature.
-Therefore, these points may be a trail of the line correspoiding to the RW transition.
+Although some zeros exist on the negative real axis, they do not form a line that clearly characterizes the RW transition, which suggests that the data correspond to temperatures below $T_{\rm RW}$.
+Remember that the net-proton number is not an exactly conserved quantity.
+It is therefore very interesting to construct the Lee-Yang zeros and to study their structure for the conserved charge, such as net charge or strangeness.

-In the LYZ diagrams for RHIC, no zeros appear in the positive real-$\xi$ region.
-Possible explanations for this result are that (i) there is no phase transition, but the cross-over occurs at these temperatures, (ii) the systems are finite, and/or (iii) the $N_{\rm max}$ values are too small.
-The size of the fire ball produced is comparable to the QCD scale, and thus, explanation (ii) is at least partially correct.
-To further explore the QCD phase transition, larger $N_{\rm max}$ must be attained.
+In the LYZ diagrams obtained from the RHIC data, no zero appears on the positive real-$\xi$ axis.
+Possible explanations for this result are that (i) there is no phase transition, but a crossover occurs at these temperatures, (ii) the systems are finite, and/or (iii) the $N_{\rm max}$ values are too small.
+The size of the fireball produced is comparable to the QCD scale, and thus, explanation (ii) is at least partially correct.
+To further explore the QCD phase transition, a larger $N_{\rm max}$ must be attained.

+Several LYZ points appear on the unit circle for the all RHIC data.
+To understand the meaning of this, we calculate the LYZ diagram for the Skellam model.
+This is a simple probabilistic model based on the difference between two Poisson distribution variables $N_1$ and $N_2$, and in our case $Z_n=I_{n}(a)$.
+See Ref.\cite{PBM}.
+Here $I_n$ is the modified Bessel function; the parameter $a$ is unique, once the averages of $N_1$ and $N_2$ are given.
+In Fig.\ref{Fig:LYZ-Skellam}, the points with $a=0.666$ corresponds to the multiplicity in the case of $\srnn=200$ GeV.
+Two circles appear inside and outside of the unit circle, and no LYZ point on the unit circle.
+However, if we increase $a$ artificially, the two circles move closer to the unit circle and several points coalesce on the unit circle.
+This indicates that a gross feature of the RHIC multiplicity data is configured by the probabilistic origin, but the LYZ distribution includes additional information on the QCD dynamics.